aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/jsonsaveoptions/_index.md

 ### getExportStylePool() {#getExportStylePool--}

 <b>@deprecated.</b> Please use the 'exportStylePool' property instead.
-Exporting style pool when converting to json struct.
+Indicates whether to export styles collectively or individually to each cell.

 ```javascript
 getExportStylePool() : boolean;